 Oftentimes on Monday mornings, your mind is already racing with all the things you want to create this week.
 Stop.
 Sit down and write.
 Just dump it all out on the page.
 This will help you start your week off with a clear head, a good idea of what you want to accomplish and you’ll feel much less anxious about everything that was going on in your mind.

-I never thought I would still be writing almost daily a year after starting, but I am.
-It has helped me stay more focused, plan, follow through and come up ideas for my own work and business that I’m not sure I would have otherwise had.
+I never thought I would still be writing almost daily three years after starting, but I am.
+It has helped me stay more focused, plan, follow through and come up with ideas for my own work and business that I’m not sure I would have otherwise had.
 Give it a try, start today.
 Let me know how it goes.